 An act of support

-Since he was 4-years-old, Othman and his family would make yearly trips to Whistler, Canada, to ski during winter.
+Since he was four, Othman and his family would make yearly trips to Whistler, Canada, to ski during winter.
 Being “Malaysia’s ski team” started out as a joke among him and his siblings, as they were the only Malaysians seen skiing in the area.

 “My sister went to a ski academy first and I was thinking, ‘what would be the best way for me to support her?’
 I wanted to make sure that she could ski for Malaysia and the only way of doing that is setting up a national association,” Othman reveals.